Soviet War Memorial (Tiergarten): The memorial today

 The memorial is still a site of active commemoration.
-On the anniversary of VE Day, (8 May), wreath-laying ceremonies are held at the memorial.
+On the anniversary of VE Day (8 May), wreath-laying ceremonies are held at the memorial.
 It is a site of pilgrimage for war veterans from the countries of the former Soviet Union.
 It is also a popular tourist attraction since it is much closer to the centre of the city than the larger Soviet war memorial at Treptower Park.
 The memorial is maintained by the City of Berlin.

-There is a sign next to the monument explaining in English, German and Russian that this is the burial site of some 2,000 fallen Soviet soldiers.
+There is a sign next to the monument explaining in English, German, and Russian that this is the burial site of more than 2,000 fallen Soviet soldiers.
 It is located in the heart of Berlin along one of the major roads with a clear sight of the Reichstag and the Brandenburg Gate, both symbols of the city.
-Some of the marble used to build it came from the destroyed government buildings nearby, and it is built on a place which Adolf Hitler meant to devote to Welthauptstadt Germania.
-Besides the main inscription, the columns state names of only some dead Heroes of the Soviet Union buried here.
+Some of the marble used to build it came from destroyed government buildings nearby, and it is located where Adolf Hitler planned to build Welthauptstadt Germania- more specifially it is where the east-west axis would intersect with the north south axis.
+Besides the main inscription, the columns also include names of some of the dead Heroes of the Soviet Union buried there.

-The monument is built in the British sector of West Berlin; after the Berlin Wall was erected in 1961, the monument was seen as a sign of communist provocation on West Berlin soil and had to be protected from West Berliners by British Army Berlin Infantry Brigade soldiers.
-In 1970 a neo-Nazi, Ekkehard Weil, shot and severely wounded one of the Soviet honour guards at the monument.
+The monument was built in the British sector of West Berlin.
+After the Berlin Wall was erected in 1961, the monument was seen as a sign of communist provocation on West Berlin soil and had to be protected from West Berliners by British Army Berlin Infantry Brigade soldiers.
+In 1970, neo-Nazi Ekkehard Weil shot and severely wounded one of the Soviet honour guards at the monument.
 In 2010, the monument was vandalized just before Victory in Europe Day celebrations with red graffiti that read "thieves, murderers, rapists", sparking a protest from the Russian Embassy in Berlin that accused German authorities of not taking sufficient measures to protect the monument.
-The German tabloid Bild launched a Bundestag-petition to remove the Soviet tanks from the memorial site as a response to the Crimean crisis in 2014, calling them a "martial war symbol".
+The German tabloid Bild launched a Bundestag-petition to remove the Soviet tanks from the memorial site as a response to the annexation of Crimea by the Russian Federation in 2014, calling them a "martial war symbol".
 The petition was subsequently denied by the German federal government, which iterated that it would honor the 1990 Treaty on the Final Settlement with Respect to Germany requiring it to maintain Soviet war memorials.